 First, the basics.
 I was born and reared in the small Ohio River town of East Liverpool, OH.
 I grew up with my parents and two sisters on the banks of the Ohio, 45 minutes west of Pittsburgh.
 My hometown is known for its pottery production and has been featured in the books, Mute Witness, Dead End Street, and Big Love.
 I attended Miami University in Oxford, OH and got degrees in both English (with Creative Writing emphasis) and Mass Communications.
 After graduating from college, I moved to Chicago, where I lived most of my adult life.
 Many of my books have been set in Chicago.
 The Windy City was very inspirational for me and still is.
 During my time in Chicago, I married and divorced.
-That union produced a son, Nicholas, who is now happily living in Montreal, Quebec with his husband, Tarik.
+That union produced a son, Nicholas, who is now happily living in Vancouver, BC with his husband, Tarik.
 I have also lived in Tampa, FL, Miami, FL, and Seattle, WA.

 My love for writing began with a passion for stories that began when I was probably about four years old.
 I wrote my first short story when I was about six years old, first play in fourth grade, and I kept my fifth grade classmates enthralled by reading to them aloud a serial novella I wrote about a young girl's kidnapping.
 My first publication came in 1991 with Obsessed in Dell's lauded horror line, Abyss.
 Penance quickly followed.
 Since then, I have been writing what I cared most about: gay themed romance and sometimes, romance with a dark twist.
 To date, I have more almost forty books in print, with digital-only shorts and novellas doubling that number.